ludomitch/rosetta/README.md

 `<mode>` accepts the values 'no-extract' or 'extract' and decides respectively whether to load pre-generated features saved in the `/saved_features` directory or whether to extract the features from scratch.
 `<save>` accepts 'T' of 'F'.
 T for if you want to save the model as model.pt and F if you do not want to save the model generated.

+`python3 -m evolution` to run the evolutionary manager pipeline.
+No options are required as all config options are hard-coded into the python file.